oKempi/oKempi/README.md

 > [!WARNING]
 > This user has not made many projects on GitHub and, as a result, is currently on GitHub's account termination list.
 >
-> To learn more about GitHub’s account termination policy, please refer to their [termination rules](https://learn-with.github.io/our-commitment-to-a-supportive-community)
+> To learn more about GitHub's account termination policy, please refer to their [termination rules](https://learn-with.github.io/our-commitment-to-a-supportive-community)

 ### Hello I'm oKempi
 and I am learning Python and Java